INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Human rights competencies, but are not limited to, include knowledge of:
+Human rights competencies include, but are not limited to, knowledge of:

-What constitutes a rights-based approach (transparency, identifying and centering the most vulnerable affected people, access to remedy, etc.)
+• what constitutes a rights-based approach (transparency, identifying and centering the most vulnerable affected people, access to remedy, etc.)

-The salient human rights issues and most vulnerable people in the industry
+• the salient human rights issues and most vulnerable people in the industry

-• Human rights risks in the local context
+• human rights risks in the local context

-• The local language(s) of the rights holders (workers and communities)
+• the local language(s) of the rights holders (workers and communities)

 This project is a collaboration among the following organizations: